 In 1977, Dr. Miller founded the Cancer Support and Education Center with Maggie Creighton, (who had formerly designed the original training programs for Carl Simonton, MD), and oncologist William Buchholz, MD.
 Together they started the world’s second (after Dr. Simonton’s) center for teaching relaxation and guided imagery while providing group support and self-management/self-healing skills and the first center to train healthcare practitioners in how to share these tools with cancer patients, medical and nursing students, etc. Now ALL modern hospitals include such counseling and groups in their outpatient care departments.

-In 1975, Dr. Miller met Sandra Ferreira, who soon became his life partner and co-leader in workshops on bodywork, meditation, Ayurvedic medicine and massage therapy.
+In 1975, Dr. Miller met Sandra Ferreira, who soon became his life partner and co-leader in workshops on bodywork, meditation, Ayurvedic medicine, and massage therapy.
 She continues to be an inspiration and treasured supporter/helper in his work.
 Their daughter, Aeron was soon born and continues to light up their lives.
-She now serves DrMiller.com as webmaster and graphic designer; without her this beautifully designed and executed site would never have happened.
+She now serves DrMiller.com as his General Manager; without her, this beautifully designed and executed website would never have happened.

 Adding the Spiritual Dimension